facebook/lexical/packages/lexical-website/docs/react/multi_editor_store.md

   - `isNestedEditor`
     - Returns `true` if an editor's key shows it to be the child of a top-level editor.
   - `deleteEditor`
-    - A good way to close an editor with "finality," meaning you won't remount it or recreate it later.
+    - A good way to close an editor with "finality," meaning you don't want to remount or recreate it later.
   - `resetEditorStore`
     - It is what you think — use with care!